karservice/kobra/src/style/README.md

 # SCSS
-The file `kobra.scss` is the "root" SCSS file.
+The file `index.scss` is the "root" SCSS file.
 That means that any added file must be imported to that one.

-The actual CSS is compiled by Sass/Gulp.
+The actual CSS is compiled by Sass.

 ## Bootstrap variables
 The Bootstrap variables are defined by `kobra/variables` and